cubert-hyperspectral/cuvis.python/README.md

 ### Getting involved

-cuvis.hub welcomes your expertise and enthusiasm!
+cuvis.hub welcomes your enthusiasm and expertise!

 With providing our SDK wrappers on GitHub, we aim for a community-driven open source application development by a diverse group of contributors.